-Three food businesses were conducting their own testing.
-Two of those were conducting testing at the reduced sampling frequency which the County Veterinary Officer had communicated to them, as outlined in Table 3.
-A record of the reduced frequency applied had been noted on the bottom of the risk analysis record in each of the establishments' files.
+Four food businesses were conducting their own testing at the reduced sampling frequency which the County Veterinary Officer had communicated to them.
+A record of the reduced frequency applied had been maintained in the establishments' files and is outlined in Table 3.

-Food business operators manufacturing ready-to-eat foods which may pose a Listeria monocytogenes risk for public health are required to take environmental samples in the processing areas and equipment for Listeria monocytogenes as part of their sampling scheme.
-One of the food business operators was conducting product testing as well as environmental monitoring in their high-care area as part of their sampling programme.
+Food business operators manufacturing ready-to-eat foods which may pose a Listeria monocytogenes risk for public health shall sample the processing areas and equipment for Listeria monocytogenes as part of their sampling scheme.
+One of the food business operators was conducting product testing and environmental monitoring for Listeria monocytogenes.